GabrieleGhisleni/Tutorials/4_Boostrap.md

 Web site are rarely single pages. we tend to divide hierarchically the websites like a tree structure. when visiting websites the navbar is typically of the top of on the side of websites and provides the information of the websites. the best practice are to use simple anf user-friendly terms, standardize the navigation, provide indication of the location within the navigation hierarchy and use conventions such as the logo that takes you back to home page.

-we also use **breadcrumbs** that indicate the navigation hierarchy in the websites such as: home->menu->appetizers (path based) which are tipically placed blow the primary navigation and above the content.
+we also use **breadcrumbs** that indicate the navigation hierarchy in the websites such as: home->menu->appetizers (path based) which are typically placed blow the primary navigation and above the content.

 \<nav class='navbar navbar-light navbar-expand-sm fixed-top bg-primary'>